IBM/dbb/Templates/GitHubActionsPipeline/README.md

  - A [basic pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline/#the-basic-build-pipeline-for-main-epic-and-release-branches) when changes are merged into the main branch.
  - A [release pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline/#the-release-pipeline-with-build-packaging-and-deploy-stages) to build and package the release candidate, including installation to predefined environments such as the production environment.

-###### PH, add diagram of how these interact with each other, with short description of what they do.
+Unlike other pipeline orchestrators, GitHub Actions encourages the use of multiple workflow files that will interact with each other.
+This template makes use of the following workflow files:

  - [pipelineController.yml](./workflows/pipelineController.yml)
     - This pipeline is used to trigger other pipelines, as it is the only pipeline with a `workflow_dispatch` trigger.